 Head-torches on, wind swirling, the temperature well below zero.
 No-one else from our camp seemed to be attempting the summit, it was just our group on the moutnain.
 I thought that was odd.
 But it became obvious why as the day went on, the weather was far from ideal.
 In our single-file lined we slowly, very slowly, began making our way higher there was no chit-chat.
 No banter.
 Just focus and fear.

 It was colder than I had expected, but my gear was holding up well.
 When I climb, I almost exclusively wear The North Face stuff, sure it’s expensive, but you know you’re getting quality.
 For my summit footwear, I used triple-layer La Sportiva boots, this was the first ‘real’ mountain I had climbed with them.
-They had been reall comfortable yesterday from Plaza De Mulas to Nido De Condores, so I was quietly confident in them again today.
+They had been really comfortable yesterday from Plaza De Mulas to Nido De Condores, so I was quietly confident in them again today.

 The first couple of hours were ok, just about.
 Some of the group were struggling a little more than others but we were together.
 A couple of pit-stops to catch up and on we went.
-By this stage I could finally see 1 other group below us.
+By this stage, I could finally see 1 other group below us.
 So someone else was attempting the summit from High Camp 1, it was quite reassuring to know that.

 For the first couple of hours though, I thought the wind was tricky.
 That was until we reached Camp Colera.
 We had to use the fixed ropes over the apex of the scramble just to stop ourselves being blown over.
-We were finally exposed to the real summit winds, the ones we had seen in the forecast, and it was a sombre reality check.
+Finally, we were now exposed to the real summit winds, the ones we had seen in the forecast, and it was a sombre reality check.
 We were already almost 3 hours in, tired and cold.
 Already tired, we had just reached the point where you would normally start your summit attempt from.
 We were only getting started.
 Wow.

 To be frank, the next 6 hours we a bit of a blur.
 I took a couple of video clips, and zero photos.
 I had planned to document it all clearly but it was just so, so cold.
 Every time, I took my hands out of my gloves, they would freeze.
 It would be agony for another 20 minutes or so while they returned to normal.
 From wanting to blog the experience in detail, now I just wanted to make it up.
 Forget the photos.